pemcg/manageiq-automation-howto-guide/chapter1/domains_and_namespaces.md

 [Cloudforms 3.1 Importing Automate Domains](https://access.redhat.com/solutions/1225383)

 ###Namespaces
 A **namespace** is a folder-like container for classes, instances and methods, and is purely used for organisational purposes.
-We create namespaces to arrange our code logically; namespaces can be nested if required.
+We create namespaces to arrange our code logically, and as shown in the screenshot, namespaces can be nested if required.